 By completing the repeats slip

-Via the telephone for vulnerable patient or those needing assistance
+Via the telephone on 01482 668668 (Option3) for vulnerable patient or those needing assistance

 * Please remember to include full details including your name, address and the medication required.

-Please allow 3 full days before collecting your prescription or medication from the surgery or local pharmacy.
+It can take up to a week for your repeat medicines to be ready at the Pharmacy or Practice.
 This will give the doctor time to complete the necessary review of your medication before signing the prescription.
 We are pleased to be able to offer a free delivery service, of repeat prescriptions, to all our dispensing patients.
 If you would like your medication delivered, please ask one of our dispensers for a registration form and details of delivery days.

 Emergency supply of medication on a Saturday morning